juliakohl/in-sono/README.md

 ## Goal

-This project is part of a module at the university of applied sciences Würzburg-Schweinfurt The goal is to develop a flutter app, that takes text input and outputs audio files, which can be stored in playlists.
+This project is part of the module 'Mobile Solutions' at the university of applied sciences Würzburg-Schweinfurt.
+The goal is to develop a flutter app, that takes text input and outputs audio files, which can be stored in playlists.

 ## Tools